The reading-assistant ready to reach your pupils

 - and what words they’ve struggled with.

 Designed by linguistic professors at the University of Edinburgh, Fonetti can tell the difference between children speaking English as a second language, those with dyslexia and SEN. So, it can support every reader individually and allow them to read at their own pace.
 It also means your TAs can focus their time elsewhere in the classroom – giving you back valuable resource.
-Don’t just take our word for it though, see what your peers have to say (hyperlink to video of Karena):
+Don’t just take our word for it though, see what your peers have to say.

 Digital natives during lockdown